WiFi Network Design: a practical guide for planning and implementation

 Users want to connect their personal devices to public and private WiFi networks.
 It’s the standard.
 Just make sure that users are routed through a web content filter to provide a secure browsing experience to all users.
 Also since there are multiple devices involved, the BYOD solution should be compliant with local and global data privacy regulations.
 To understand how data privacy has changed digital businesses in the past few years, check out our latest report.

 Lastly, a per-user bandwidth consumption limit is essential in the network to manage its performance.
 It is important to take into account that the BYOD trend has a direct consequence on the bandwidth and throughput requirement.

 The final recommendation for a better WiFi network design is to put in place a per-client device bandwidth limit on all the WiFi network traffic.
 Priority must be given to applications such as video and voice.
 For instance, 5 Mbps is a good recommendation for a per-client bandwidth limit in a high-density environment.

-With multiple connection modes and device types becoming a common norm at offices, hotels, guest houses etc. it won’t be wrong to say that a poorly planned and implemented network design can negatively impact the IT productivity of your entire organization.
-It might be even detrimental in some situations and could hamper critical business processes.
-Hence IT infrastructure teams must keep all these parameters in mind in order to think for the longer run and design a WiFi network that is robust, compliant and hassle free.
+With multiple connection modes and device types becoming a common norm at offices, hotels, guest houses, etc. it won’t be wrong to say that a poorly planned and implemented WiFi network design can negatively impact the IT productivity of your entire organization.
+It might even be detrimental in some situations and could hamper critical business processes.
+Hence IT infrastructure teams must keep all these parameters in mind in order to think for the long run and design a WiFi network that is robust, compliant, and hassle-free.